Skip to content

 • Always double-check your changes before closing the tools.

-• If you have Windows 11 Pro, Enterprise, or Education, use the Local Group Policy Editor.
+• Pro, Enterprise, and Education users should rely on the Local Group Policy Editor.

 What is shared experience in 🪟 Windows 11?

 Shared Experiences lets you continue activities across different devices, like using Nearby Sharing or Sharing Across Devices.
-This feature is powered by Microsoft’s Project Rome.
-It allows app developers to create experiences that work seamlessly between Windows and even Android apps.
+This feature relies on Microsoft's Project Rome (a cross-device framework).
+Developers leverage this framework to build connected experiences bridging Windows and Android applications.

 Was this guide helpful?